barbsjean/Steam_data_analysis/Starter README.txt

 *** the total amount of owners vs the total number of reviews... looking at the number of owners vs their review total

+*** 1529 was the average number of positive reviews throughout the ENTIRE dataset, so I filtered pos reviews equalto/above that

 ============================  THE QUESTIONS  ============================